 Additional reporting guidance Responses should indicate whether signatories track progress against their nearest-term targets.

 Selecting '(1) Yes' will unlock a follow-up indicator in which signatories will be able to provide further details on the monitoring process.

 Other resources For further reference, see Part 3 of Investing with SDG outcomes: A five-part framework.

 Logic

 Dependent on [SO 2]

-Gateway to ray to [SO 4.1]
+Gateway to [SO 4.1]

 Assessment

 Not assessed

-Indicator ID Dependent on: SO 4 Sub-section PRI Principle Type of indicator SO 4.1 Gateway to: N/A Tracking progress against targets 1 PLUS VOLUNTARY TO DISCLOSE
+Indicator ID SO 4.1 Dependent on: SO 4 Sub-section PRI Principle Type of indicator Gateway to: N/A Tracking progress against targets 1 PLUS VOLUNTARY TO DISCLOSE